Search:

 Indonesia had the world’s largest single seizure of 2011 — a whopping 5.9 tonne shipment of pangolin flesh and an additional 790 kg of pangolin scales intercepted by Customs officials at Jakarta’s largest port in May.

-The top three biggest seizures of the year all took place in Indonesia.
+Two of the top three biggest seizures of the year took place in Indonesia, while the third largest occurred in nearby Malaysia.

 Pangolin poaching in Indonesia has increased dramatically in recent years, in the wake of severe population reductions that radiate outward from China – the world leader in pangolin consumption.

-China seems to have made only one pangolin bust in 2011
+China seems to have made only two pangolin busts in 2011

 In August, China Central TV reported that Chinese officials had seized fourteen live pangolins, ivory, and other illegal wildlife products from black market traders in the Yunnan Province.